 Congress passed the FDCPA in 1977 to “eliminate abusive debt collection practices” and to protect law-abiding debt collectors from being put at a competitive disadvantage by the sharp practices of rule-breaking debt collectors.
 To achieve these goals, the FDCPA includes a private right of action for consumers, who can recover damages and attorneys’ fees for violations of the statute.
 The statute does not, however, give a debtor the right to bring false and misleading factual assertions against a hard working business.

 We stand ready to assist you with your FDCPA and similar claims.
-For more information, please contact us today:
+For more information, please email us or fill out this form today: